All motifs

 In closets like Cedar, preserved from when we were just kids

 The cedar-lined closet preserves the speaker's childhood relationship with Peter from the ravages of time, the closet operating in its preservation-of-what-cannot-be-displayed register, with cedar as the material amplifier of arrested aging.
-Pairs with the catalogue's other closets-as-containers (Seven's closet as refuge, Marjorie's closets of backlogged dreams, Cowboy Like Me's closets of skeletons) as the variant where the closet keeps a youth-stage relationship sealed in.
+Pairs with the catalogue's other closets-as-containers (seven's closet as refuge, marjorie's closets of backlogged dreams, cowboy like me's closets of skeletons) as the variant where the closet keeps a youth-stage relationship sealed in.

 Centralpreservationtime stoppedPeter Pan parallelchildhood memories